followcrom/Flask-Tracker/README.md

 1. Set up the necessary environment variables:

 SPOTIPY_CLIENT_ID: The client ID for your Spotify application.

 SPOTIPY_CLIENT_SECRET: The client secret for your Spotify application.

 SPOTIPY_REDIRECT_URI: The redirect URI for your Spotify application.

 2. Run the Flask application:

 python application.py

-3. Open your web browser and navigate to http://localhost:5000 to access the application.
+3. Open your web browser and navigate to localhost port 5000 (for example) to access the application.

-## Configuration

-You can customize the behavior of the application by modifying the following variables in application.py:

-client_id: Your Spotify application's client ID.
-client_secret: Your Spotify application's client secret.
-redirect_uri: Your Spotify application's redirect URI.

 ## Contributing

 Contributions to the project are welcome.
 To contribute, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch.
+2. Create a new branch.
-Make your changes and commit them.
+3. Make your changes and commit them.
-Push your changes to your forked repository.
+4. Push your changes to your forked repository.
-Submit a pull request.
+5. Submit a pull request.

 ## License